brad28b/meshtastic-mqtt-mysql/README.md

 # Caveats
 Meshtastic JSON messages contain some fields/elements that are reserved keywords in MySQL (for example, 'from', 'timestamp', and 'to)

-To get around any issues you have with interacticing with these columns in MySQL, escape them with back ticks, like this:
+To get around any issues you have with interacting with these columns in MySQL, escape them with back ticks, like this:

 "SELECT payload_text, \`from\` FROM text WHERE payload_text IS NOT NULL"